PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 Now at the end of the do block, add a "while" condition.

-(change your code ot the following)
+(change your code to the following)
 ```c
 #include <stdio.h>
 #include <string.h>